-It seems as if the NYC fall has come and gone, and now we’re suddenly hit with winter.
+It seems as if the fall has come and gone, and now we’re suddenly hit with winter.
 Don’t let your guitar catch the winter blues!
 Taking some steps to keep your guitar happy can help you to avoid costly end of the season repairs.
 There's nothing worse than showing up for your guitar lesson, and opening your case to find a cracked guitar, due to the cold or lack of humidity.

 In short, winter weather and guitars don’t mix well at all.
 Winter weather causes humidity to fluctuate, which can cause all sorts of problems with your guitar.
 Cracked finishes are common in extremely cold temperatures, but other issues include neck warping and twisting.
 If your guitar gets too dry, you may run into problems including cracking, the wood itself shrinking and causing issues with your fretboard, and the glue that holds your guitar together can even start to fail.

 These aren’t issues that you want to deal with at all.
 In the least, you’ll face a cracked and unsightly finish.
 At worst, your guitar will be unplayable, and you’ll be looking at some very expensive repairs to get it working again.

 Practicing good winter guitar care habits can help to keep your instrument protected in good shape, and ready to play, even when temperatures dip below zero.

 A Hygrometer is a tool that will tell you the humidity levels of a given room or space.
 A room hygrometer is perfect to inform you about your personal practice space.
 With guitar lessons at Sage Music, we always advocate keeping the guitar out in your practice space on a guitar stand so that you are more likely to practice!